carlsmith/coffeeshop/scripts/main.coffee.md

     editor.getSession().setUseWrapMode true
     editor.getSession().setUseSoftTabs true

+This hash will be updated when changes happen that could cause the file in the editor to have changed on disk.
+The editor can then use this copy of the file chit to keep the save status colour correct without worrying about the state of localStorage.

+    editor.currentFile = {}

-This keybinding makes `Meta.Enter` call `editor.run` to execute some code.
+This keybinding makes `Meta.Enter` execute the editor content.

     editor.commands.addCommand

         name: "execute_editor"
         bindKey: win: "Ctrl-Enter", mac: "Cmd-Enter"
         exec: -> do editor.run

-This keybinding makes `Meta.P` call `editor.print` to print some Markdown.
+This keybinding makes `Meta.P` print the editor content as Markdown.

     editor.commands.addCommand

         name: "print_chit"
         bindKey: win: "Ctrl-P", mac: "Cmd-P"
         exec: -> do editor.print

-This keybinding makes `Meta.S` call `editor.set` to set the chit to storage.
+This keybinding makes `Meta.S` save the editor content to storage.

     editor.commands.addCommand

         name: "set_chit"
         bindKey: win: "Ctrl-s", mac: "Cmd-s"
         exec: -> do editor.set